-- Introduction and Overview Summary [PDF - 3.9 MB] - outlines guidelines for pruning, altering, damaging, removing and replacing trees.
+- Tree Protection Bylaw Highlights for Property Owners - outlines guidelines for pruning, altering, damaging, removing and replacing trees.
 Yes - even protected trees that are dead or dying require a permit.

-- Consideration for Building on a Site with Trees [PDF - 829 KB] – from fees to replacing trees, a brief look at what you need to know if you will cut down trees when building.
+- Consideration for Building on a Site with Trees – from fees to replacing trees, a brief look at what you need to know if you will cut down trees when building/developing a property.

-Trees are protected for many reasons.
-From the tree type, its size or its location, a rough guide of which trees are protected includes:
+Trees are Protected for various reasons.
+From the tree type, size or its location, a rough guide of which trees are protected includes:

-Trees always protected - if at least 2m tall or 4cm in diameter.
+Trees Protected – when at least 2m tall or 4cm in diameter:

 - Garry Oak